scottgonzalez/widget-factory-docs/how-jquery-ui-works.md

 We can pass as many or as few options as we want during initialization.
 Any options that we don't pass will just use their default values.

-We can change options after initialization as well, which we'll see later.
+The options are part of the widget's state, so we can set options after initialization as well.
+We'll see this later with the `option` method.

 ## Methods

-After we have initialized our widget, we can call methods on the widget.
+Now that the widget is initialized, we can query its state or perform actions on the widget.
+All actions after initialization take the form of a method call.
 To call a method on a widget, we pass the name of the method to the jQuery plugin.
 For example, to call the `value` method on our progressbar widget, we would use: